roman-milk/roman-milk.github.io/the-milking-herd.md

+===

- ****** The Milking Herd Ch.
-02 ****** byStoryTeller07© He was right, she needed milking.
+He was right, she needed milking.
 Her nipples felt sensational!
 They were deliciously alive.
 Both breasts felt full and productive.
 The rhythm was getting to her.
 The relentless sucking of her nipples was sensitising her whole body.
 She fidgeted, parting her legs slightly.
 She was getting creamy down there.
 She pulled her thighs together, crushing her sex.

  She began to rub her legs together, as though making fire.
 She was soon ignited, only to suffer from frustration, without something to quench the heat.
 She couldn't reach past the frame she was leaning on, or the cups milking her.